canonical/kafka-k8s-operator/docs/explanation/cryptography.md

 ## Encryption

-Charmed Apache Kafka can be used to deploy a secure Apache Kafka cluster on K8s that provides encryption-in-transit capabilities out of the box
+Charmed Apache Kafka K8s can be used to deploy a secure Apache Kafka cluster on K8s that provides encryption-in-transit capabilities out of the box
 for:

 * Interbroker communications
 * Apache ZooKeeper connection
 * External client connection

-To set up a secure connection Charmed Apache Kafka and Charmed Apache ZooKeeper need to be integrated with TLS Certificate Provider charms, e.g.
-`self-signed-certificates` operator.
-Certificate Singing Requests (CSRs) are generated for every unit using the `tls_certificates_interface` library that uses the `cryptography`
-Python library to create X.509 compatible certificates.
+To set up a secure connection Charmed Apache Kafka K8s and Charmed Apache ZooKeeper K8s need to be integrated with TLS Certificate Provider charms, e.g., `self-signed-certificates` operator.
+Certificate Singing Requests (CSRs) are generated for every unit using the `tls_certificates_interface` library that uses the `cryptography` Python library to create X.509 compatible certificates.
 The CSR is signed by the TLS Certificate Provider, returned to the units, and stored in a password-protected Keystore file.
-The password of the Keystore is stored in Juju secrets starting from revision 168 of Charmed Apache Kafka and revision 130 of Charmed Apache ZooKeeper.
+The password of the Keystore is stored in Juju secrets.
 The relation also provides the CA certificate, which is loaded into a password-protected Truststore file.

 When encryption is enabled, hostname verification is turned on for client connections, including inter-broker communication.
 The cipher suite can be customised by specifying a list of allowed cipher suites for external clients and Apache ZooKeeper connections.
 This is done using the charm configuration options `ssl_cipher_suites` and `zookeeper_ssl_cipher_suites`, respectively (see [reference documentation](https://charmhub.io/kafka-k8s/configurations)).